2019 Takeaways: Suburb shift, high turnout and ‘Socialism!’

-But there are lessons for Democrats and Republicans as the political focus shift to the presidential and congressional elections next November.
+But there are lessons for Democrats and Republicans as the political focus shifts to presidential and congressional elections next November.

 TRUMP ERA TURNOUT IS UNIFORMLY HIGH, BUT DEMS ARE BENEFITING MORE

-Note: This story has been corrected to show that Andy Beshear is Kentucky’s governor-elect, correcting first name.